Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 **Date:** 2026-06-07
 **Project:** Local LLM Coding Server on Vast.ai
 **Stack:** Vast.ai, llama.cpp, Qwen3.6 27B, Caddy, Vast.ai Tunnels, OpenCode
-**Goal:** Run a local OpenAI-compatible LLM API, protect it with an API key, expose it through a Vast.ai tunnel, and track token usage / prompt-processing speed.
+**Goal:** Run a local OpenAI-compatible LLM API, protect it with an API key, expose it through a Vast.ai tunnel, and use it from OpenCode / coding agents.

 ---